Charles L. McNary: State politics

-McNary first held public office in 1892 when he became Marion County's deputy recorder, remaining in the position until 1896.
-In 1904 he managed successful campaign of his brother, John, for district attorney for the third judicial district of Oregon.
-John then appointed Charles as his deputy, who served until 1911.
+McNary first held public office in 1892 when he became Marion County's deputy recorder, serving in the position until 1896.
+In 1904 he managed a successful campaign of his brother, John, for district attorney for the third judicial district of Oregon.
+John appointed Charles as his deputy, and the latter served until 1911.

-Steve Neal, McNary's biographer, describes McNary as a progressive who stuck with the Republican Party in 1910 even when many progressives left the party in favor of West, a Democrat.
-McNary backed the Progressive Era reforms (the initiative, recall, referendum, primary elections, and the direct election of US senators) of Oregonian William Simon U'Ren, and he was an early supporter of public, rather than private, power companies.
-After West won the election, he chose McNary to be special legal counsel to Oregon's railroad commission, who urged lower passenger and freight rates.
+Steve Neal, McNary's biographer, describes McNary as a progressive who stuck with the Republican Party in 1910, even when many progressives left the party in favor of West, a Democrat.
+McNary backed the Progressive Era reforms (the initiative, recall, referendum, primary elections, and the direct election of US senators) that were supported by Oregonian William Simon U'Ren.
+McNary was also an early supporter of public, rather than private, power companies.

+After West won the election, he chose McNary to be special legal counsel to Oregon's railroad commission; he urged lower passenger and freight rates.
 Meanwhile, McNary maintained friendly relations with both progressive and conservative factions of the Oregon Republicans and with West.

 In 1913, West appointed McNary to the Oregon Supreme Court to fill a new position, created by the legislature's expansion of the court from five justices to seven.
-The youngest of the justices, at 38, McNary left law school and private practice behind.
+At 39 he was the youngest of the justices, and McNary left law school and private practice behind.
 He quickly "established himself as a judicial activist and strong advocate of progressive reform".
-A supporter of organized labor, McNary "consistently defended the rights of injured workers and was not hesitant about using the bench as an instrument for social change" such as an eight-hour day for public employees.
+A supporter of organized labor, McNary "consistently defended the rights of injured workers and was not hesitant about using the bench as an instrument for social change", such as an eight-hour day for public employees.
 Unions supported McNary throughout his political career.

-Several criminal convictions resulted from the Portland vice scandal in November 1912 surrounding the city's gay male subculture.
+Several criminal convictions resulted from the Portland vice scandal in November 1912 which related to the city's epicenes.
 By the time McNary was seated, some convictions had been appealed to the court.
 He wrote the dissenting opinion in the reversal of the conviction of prominent Portland attorney Edward McAllister.
-The dissent was emotionally charged and "revealed a deeply seated personal discomfort with same-sex eroticism".
+The dissent was described as emotionally charged and "revealed a deeply seated personal discomfort with same-sex eroticism".

-In 1914, the court moved into the new Oregon Supreme Court Building, and McNary filed to run for a full six-year term on the bench.
+In 1914, the court moved into the new Oregon Supreme Court Building.
+McNary filed to run for a full six-year term on the bench.
 At that time the office was partisan, and McNary lost the Republican primary, by a single vote, to Henry L. Benson, after several recounts and the discovery of uncounted ballots.

 After his defeat, he served the remainder of his partial term and left the court in 1915.
-On July 8, 1916, after a close, multiballot contest, with several contenders, the Republican State Committee elected McNary to be the chair.
+On July 8, 1916, after a close, multi-ballot contest, with several contenders, the Republican State Committee elected McNary to be its chair.
 He was seen as someone who could unify the progressive and conservative wings of the party in Oregon.